 Save Experience the vibrant, tangy-sweet allure of a homemade Black Currant Shrub.
 This traditional drinking vinegar captures the essence of ripe black currants, creating a deep ruby syrup that serves as the perfect zesty base for sophisticated cocktails, refreshing sodas, or a simple splash of sparkling water.

-The process of making a shrub involves macerating fruit in sugar to extract its natural juices, then balancing that sweetness with vinegar.
+Save The process of making a shrub involves macerating fruit in sugar to extract its natural juices, then balancing that sweetness with vinegar.
 This method not only preserves the fruit but also develops a complex flavor profile that matures over time in the refrigerator.

 Ingredients